 For example, if we discover your decking is rotten, we’ll need to replace it before proceeding.
 Leaving compromised plywood risks the integrity of the entire roof and will cause more issues (and expenses) down the road.

 It’s important to anticipate these bumps in the road and be flexible.
 If an issue arises, we’ll coordinate with you directly and let you know what is going on with your roof.
-We will always keep you updated on any changes going on with your project.
+We will always keep you up-to-date on any changes going on with your project.
 We want our customers to feel confident and informed during the roofing process.

 After the Roofing Process